AFC-USA: Writing a New Chapter in the History of Foreign Journalists in the USA

-The Association of Foreign created in May 2019, assembled its first awards event to present its honorary prizes and scholarships to foreign journalists.
+The Association of Foreign Correspondents created in May 2019, assembled its first awards event to present its honorary prizes and scholarships to foreign journalists.
 This new Association of Foreign Correspondents created and represented primarily by foreign journalists of different nationalities living and working in the US, presented three honorary prizes for 2019 to the former Secretary of Homeland Security Jeh Johnson, the President of the United Nations Correspondents Association Valeria Robecco, and Suzanne Adams, who today, is a valued special advisor to the new Association of Foreign Correspondents.

 At the award ceremony, Former Secretary of Homeland Security, Jeh Johnson, thanked the Association of Foreign Correspondents for his award and congratulated the AFC-USA scholarship recipients, wishing them "good luck and success in their careers."
-His message connoted that the foreign correspondents from all over the world should to work together as they have the power to bring the message of unity and we are all interconnected planet.
+His message connoted that the foreign correspondents from all over the world should be harnessed to work together as they have the power to bring the message of unity and we are all interconnected planet.